autismuk/Font-Manager/README.md

 	fm.FontManager:setEncoding("utf8")

 currently unicode, utf-8 and utf8 are supported.
 UTF-8 format is only supported as a 2 byte length.
 If anyone wants this extended please let me know.

+Colour tinting can be done using setTintColor() - colours everything, can be in-string and also can be modified.
+Colour tinting looks like :

+	"Hello{blue}blue {1,0,1}purple {}world"

+The character pair used to detect tinting instructions can be set using fm.FontManager:setTintBrackets("(",")") for example - defaults to {}  - colours are black,red,green,yellow,blue,magenta,cyan,white,grey,orange,brown

 Note: fm, assumes you've done something like fm = require("fontmanager")

 Paul Robson.